Media and Information Center

 - A 2015 meta-analysis demonstrated that loneliness is associated with early mortality risk, with living alone, social isolation, and feelings of loneliness increasing risk of death by up to 32%.

 - Research in 2015 showed that art therapy was effective in reducing loneliness and emotional disorder, as well as in improving academic test scores for adolescents with learning difficulties.

 - A 2008 study indicated that creative arts therapies reduced physical pain, as well as depression, anxiety, and loneliness in pediatric oncology and hematology patients.

-- A 2015 study shows that loneliness triggered biological changes at cellular level, causing increasing inflammation and decreased antiviral response, risk factors for illness and premature death.
+- A 2015 study shows that loneliness triggered biological changes at the cellular level, causing increased inflammation and decreased antiviral response, risk factors for illness and premature death.

 Media Mentions and Events

 Here’s a collection of our recent awareness activities that spotlight the public health crisis of Loneliness and how creative expression can be a catalyst to forming authentic connections.

 Bill O'Brien and Jeremy Nobel have a conversation about how the arts can have a big impact on mitigating one of today's major health crises: Loneliness.
 Bill O'Brien, Senior Advisor for Innovation/Director of Creative Forces, National Endowment for the Arts Bill...read more

 PERSONAL HEALTH To Counter Loneliness, Find Ways to Connect Much of modern life, though seeming to promote connectivity, has had the opposite effect of fostering social isolation and loneliness, experts say.
 By Jane E. Brody June 25, 2018 A...read more

 Op-ed: Why Combatting Loneliness is Critical Recent research has uncovered the potentially devastating health effects of loneliness and social isolation, including a global rise in suicide, alcoholism-related liver disease, and addiction.
 In a May 8, 2018...read more